jpm4rtinss/Site-Finans/README.md

 <h1 align="center">
 Finans</h1>

-<p align="center">Tela inicial de um site de finanças para o curso de web desenvolvimento da Udemy com HTML, CSS utilizando bootstrap 4, um layout bonito, responsivo e agradavel feito com poucas linhas de código</p>
+<p align="center">Home screen of a finance website for Udemy's web development course with HTML, CSS using bootstrap 4, a beautiful, responsive and pleasant layout made with just a few lines of code</p>

  ## Web
 <div>